amin-tayebi/Extend_IoT_Network_via_Coap_and_Mqtt_integration/README.md

 # Integration of CoAp and MQTT PROTOCOLs

+A module defined to forward the packet (which generated via COAP server) to the MQTT BROKER.
+Then each subscriber is able to receive the packet.

 1-install eclips include californium

 2-run coap server as a java app in eclips